dimitry-co/Language-Modeling/READme.md

+# Language Modeling
+This project trains a unigram, bigram and a bigram with add-one smoothing language models and evaluates them on a test corpora.

 ## How to Run

 1. The files ``preprocessing.py``, ``modelling.py``, ``questions.py`` and the two corpora (``train-Spring2023.txt``, ``test.txt``) must be in your current directory.